Barbara Strozzi: Compositional style

-Like many of her contemporary composers, Strozzi mostly utilized texts from the poet Marino.
+Like many of her contemporary composers, Strozzi mostly used texts from the poet Marino.
 These Marinist texts would serve as a vehicle to express herself as well as to challenge the gender roles of her time.
 Il primo libro di madrigali, per 2–5 voci e basso continuo, op.
 1 (1644), was dedicated to Vittoria della Rovere, the Venetian-born Grand Duchess of Tuscany.
 The text is a poem by her father, Giulio Strozzi.
 Strozzi published one known work of religious pieces.
 Her opus 5, written in 1655, was dedicated to the Archduchess of Innsbruck, Anna de Medici.
 Her motet "Mater Anna" paid homage not only to the Catholic saint/mother of the Virgin Mary but also to the Archduchess.
 Strozzi was highly sensitive to the subliminal meaning in her texts, and, as is the case with Arcangela Tarabotti, the texts she set often hinted at underlying issues regarding gender.